junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean reaches for the blade and flashlight in his pocket automatically, grabbing tight, alerted.
 This is how the feeling of Deja Vu starts seeping into the reality.

-The rustling of trees, the eerie deep calls from above, echoed behind, hanging over him three hundred and sixty degree like a net.
+The rustling of trees, the eerie deep calls from above, echoed behind, hanging over him three hundred and sixty degree like a cobweb.
 Everything so Purgatory-y that for a minute, he does seriously wonder if he somehow misstepped over the portal and has gone back to that nasty place again.

 The giveaway is the sounds of tiny small lives.
-Insects chanting clamorously in the grass, under the layers of fallen leaves and soil.
+Insects chanting clamorously in the grass, under the thick layers of fallen leaves and soil.
 Something small and nimble running and jumping around, climbing along the tree trunks, the sound of their clip-clops finely like rats on the floor, but it's probably squirrels or wild rodents.
 Purgatory doesn't have that many lives, all it has is monsters with fangs and claws and an appetite for fresh meat.

 Dean adjusts his gait, moving gingerly, trained and bridled.
 The light from the torch reaches no more than a few inches in front of him, before the light is eaten by the blackness and a thin white mist that is swiftly turning into thick dense fog.